parzhitsky/itea-2021-02-project-application/README.md

 #### 🌎 Remote environment

 To deploy changes remotely, [create a feature pull request](https://github.com/parzhitsky/itea-2021-02-project-application/compare) (from feature branch to `develop`).
-After the modified code passes all required checks (e.g., tests), it will be deployed as a separate Heroku app at the location:
+After all required checks (e.g., tests) are passed, the changes will be deployed as a separate Heroku app at:

 ```
 https://itea-2021-02-app-pr-{GITHUB_PR_NUMBER}.herokuapp.com/